Yenya030/universal-router/TestedVectors.md

   - **Vector**: Use a Uniswap v2 path with identical tokens such as `[WETH, WETH]`.
   - **Result**: The router attempts to access a non-existent pair and reverts with a generic error instead of `V2InvalidPath`.
   - **Bug?**: Yes.
 The router fails to validate identical-token paths.

+## Duplicate tokens in V3 path
+  - **Vector**: Use a Uniswap v3 path with identical tokens such as `[WETH, WETH]`.
+  - **Result**: The router attempts to call a non-existent pool and reverts with a generic error instead of validating the path.
+  - **Bug?**: Yes.
+The router fails to detect identical-token paths for v3 swaps.